-Some call this soup Jewish penicillin, others just say this homemade chicken soup busts through cold and flu season.
-I just call it delicious.
+This homemade chicken soup is a must to make during cold and flu season.
+My Grandma’s chicken soup from scratch is the ultimate comfort food, and it is absolutely delicious.
 All you need is one pot and some simple ingredients to make this incredible chicken soup recipe.

 Do you love homemade chicken soup?
 You won’t believe how easy my chicken soup is to make from scratch!

 This is the homemade chicken soup recipe I grew up enjoying.
 If you love chicken soup as much as we do, you will want to check out all of my delicious homemade Gluten Free Soup Recipes!